awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 **Cause**: This error could be related to the Windows Update components, or to a lack of connectivity to the Windows Update Catalog or Windows Server Update Services \(WSUS\)\.

 **Solution**: Confirm that the instance has connectivity to the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/home.aspx) through an internet gateway, NAT gateway, or NAT instance\.
-If you are using WSUS, confirm that the instance has connectivity to the WSUS server in your environment\.
+If you're using WSUS, confirm that the instance has connectivity to the WSUS server in your environment\.
 If connectivity is available to the intended destination, check the Microsoft documentation for other potential causes of `HResult 0x80072EE2`\.
 This might indicate an operating system level issue\.

-## Troubleshooting PatchBaseline module is not downloadable<a name="patch-manager-troubleshooting-module-not-downloadable"></a>
+### Issue: PatchBaselineOperations PowerShell module is not downloadable<a name="patch-manager-troubleshooting-module-not-downloadable"></a>

 **Problem**: You received an error like the following\.

 ```
 Preparing to download PatchBaselineOperations PowerShell module from S3.

 Downloading PatchBaselineOperations PowerShell module from https://s3.amazonaws.com/path_to_module.zip to C:\Windows\TEMP\Amazon.PatchBaselineOperations-1.29.zip.
 ----------ERROR-------